 Should you read the Bible chronologically?

 Reading the Bible chronologically is all about understanding the context in which things were written.
 For instance, when reading the Bible in chronological order you will read the Psalms David wrote in the context of what was happening in his life.
-So Psalm 51 will get paired with 2 Samuel 12 which shed great light on his repentance after sinning with Bathsheba.
-Likewise, Amos gets placed around 2 Kings 14 and 15 which helps you understand the time period and what was going on in Israel and Judah when he prophesied.
+So Psalm 51 will get paired with 2 Samuel 12 which shed great light on his repentance after sinning with Bathsheba (by reading day 366 and 367 you can see how this plan connects them).
+Likewise, Amos gets placed around 2 Kings 14 and 15 which helps you understand the time period and what was going on in Israel and Judah when he prophesied (click here to read Amos and 2 Kings together).

 Bible Context on Steroids

 If you are looking to read the Bible in chronological order then chances are you want to better understand the context of its writings and how they all fit together.
 Most chronological Bible reading plans do this a little bit, but the plan created by Bible Study Together takes this to a whole new level.
 This reading plan puts the Old Testament timeline in chronological order and then inserts New Testament parallel passages alongside the Old Testament chronology.
-The result is that you get to see how the Old Testament is fulfilled in the New Testament while you daily read through the Bible.
+The result is that you get to see how the Old Testament is explained and fulfilled in the New Testament while you daily read through the Bible.
 All this is done without breaking up the context of Paul’s letters so that you can still follow his logic.
+Some examples are the story of Abraham and Isaac and the sacrifice of Jesus on the cross.
 So if you are looking to better understand the context of the Bible, Bible Study Together’s Chronological Cross-Reference Bible Reading Plan is the best one for you!

 When considering which chronological Bible reading plan you want to use, one important thing you want to consider is what reading tools accompany it.
 Bible Study Together offers the broadest set of accompanied resources keyed specifically toward their plan.
 They have high-quality glossy booklets with the whole reading plan, printable pdf study journals with open-ended questions about each day’s reading, and an impressive Bible reading app.
 The app is more than just a Bible reading tool with a built-in audio Bible, it also features prayer tools for daily prayer, and a whole social private groups feature so you can pray and read the Bible with your friends.
 No matter how you like to read, Bible Study Together has you covered.